New Studies: Could MDMA Therapy Be A Viable PTSD Treatment?

 MDMA Therapy And PTSD Today

-Phase 3 trials should be complete by the end of 2022, and MAPS is undertaking a plan to make MDMA therapy an FDA-approved prescription treatment by 2023.
+Phase 3 trials should be complete by the end of 2022, and they are undertaking a plan to make MDMA therapy an FDA-approved prescription treatment by 2023.

 With positive results from clinical trials, the outlook is strong that some sort of MDMA treatment will be legal in the USA and beyond within the next few years.
 MDMA therapy is also a cheaper option than current treatment sessions and medications.
 Therefore, making it accessible to those looking to treat PTSD, but simply cannot afford the existing treatment, is critical.